lukasleeyo/CAT1-Telegram-Bot/README.md

 # CAT1-Telegram-Bot
- A telegram bot that tell you CAT 1 status of areas in Singapore.
+ A telegram bot that tells you CAT 1 status of areas in Singapore.
 Bot is currently disabled.

 ## Architecture overview diagram
 ![Image of App Architecture](/images/Architecture.PNG)